 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Graduates will leave equipped with a familiarity with the nuclear industry and the specialised nature of its safety culture, and they will be prepared to enter the industry or continue towards further research.

-Recent graduates have gone to work in the nuclear industry for employers such as Dounreay, EDF Energy and Atkins.
-Others have gone to PhD study, including within the Interface Analysis Centre and the Solid Mechanics Research Group at the University of Bristol.
+Recent graduates have gone to work in the nuclear industry for employers such as Dounreay, EDF Energy, Nuclear Grads, Frazer Nash and Atkins.
+Others have continued to PhD study, including within the Interface Analysis Centre and the Solid Mechanics Research Group at the University of Bristol.